-PHI 215: ANCIENT GREEK PHILOSOPHY
+PHI 215 : ANCIENT GREEK PHILOSOPHY

 A study of the very beginnings of Western philosophical thought.
 Emphasis on the relationship between philosophy and mythology, the birth of science, and the influence of classical systems of thought on later philosophical traditions.
 Readings will focus on Plato and Aristotle, but may also include Pre-Socratic and Hellenistic texts.
+3.000 Philosophy GEP Humanities, Major, Minor, Elective credit.

-PHI 220: EARLY MODERN PHILOSOPHY
+PHI 220 : EARLY MODERN PHILOSOPHY

 This course examines key philosophical figures, texts and debates from the European Enlightenment.
 Specific figures may include Hobbes, Descartes, Locke, Berkeley, Spinoza, Hume and Kant and special attention may be devoted to issues central to the period, such as the rise of mechanistic science and the relationship between reason and emotion.
+3.000 Philosophy GEP, Major, Minor, Elective

-PHI 230: GERMAN INTELLECTUAL HISTORY
+PHI 230 : GERMAN INTELLECTUAL HISTORY